• Home

 • Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.

-• Once you get to the top layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+• Once you get to the last layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+Use an icing spatula or a butter knife to frost the top and a thin layer on the sides of the cake.

-• I also love to put some lemon slices just for decoration and some lemon zest.
+• If desired, sprinkle some white nonpareils or sprinkles on top of the frosting swirls.
+I also love to put some lemon slices just for decoration and some lemon zest.

 Notes

-Freezing: If not eating all the extra slices in the next day, take the slices wrapped in foil and in the zip top bag and freeze them.
+Freezing: If not eating all the extra slices within 2 days, take the slices wrapped in foil (without the lemon slices on top) and place in the zip top bag and freeze them.
+You can keep the slices frozen for up to 30 days.

-When ready to eat, leave the slices out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.
-Remove from foil and microwave for 10 seconds if need be.
+When ready to eat, put the slices in the fridge the night before or leave them out on the counter for 2 hours prior to eating or until the cake is room temperature and soft.

 Nutrition